MJMcGuffin/muqcs.js/README.md

 Each matrix takes up O((2^N)^2) space (half a gigabyte for N=13 qubits, assuming 4 bytes per float), and calling CMatrix.mult() on two such matrices would cost O((2^N)^3) time.
 However, the call to naryMult() above causes the matrices to be multiplied right-to-left, because naryMult() checks the sizes of the matrices to optimize the multiplication order, and the right-most matrix passed to naryMult() is just a column vector of size 2^N x 1.
 The matrix just before that has size 2^N x 2^N, and multiplying the two together costs O((2^N)^2) and produces another column vector, which gets multiplied by the next matrix before them, etc.
-Hence, in this first approach, the space and time requirements of each step of the circuit are O((2^N)^2).
+Hence, in this first approach, the space and time requirements of each layer of the circuit are O((2^N)^2).
 Notice in the last call to toString() above, we pass in {binaryPrefixes:true}; this causes bit strings like |000> to be printed in front of the matrix, as a reminder of the association between base states and matrix rows.
 The output is: